 - View avatars of the people who have recently edited, commented on, or viewed the file

-- Click the ellipsis (...) to access a menu from which you can select a wide range of actions, such as moving it, renaming it, locking it, and more
+- Click the ellipsis (...) to access a menu from which you can select a wide range of actions, such as moving it, renaming it, locking it, downloading a PDF version of it, and more.

 - Open the file